 There is a long history of Yeos in the city of Bristol and the area nearby, associated with shipping, commerce and various trades.

 William Mounier Yeo, a descendant of the main landed Yeo line, lived in Clifton in the late 18th century and is recorded there as an apothecary; his will was proved in 1809.
 William’s widow Phillis Yeo was living at Granby House, Clifton in 1836.
-See also A Yeo who became a Morgan.
+See also William Henry – the Yeo who became a Morgan.

 There were stay makers called Yeo and Vine at 5 College Place in 1830, and in the same year an Elizabeth Yeo appears to have been licensee of the Horse Shoe and Talbot public house in West Street.
 Henry Widger Yea – who later emigrated to the United States – is recorded in Clifton in 1881, a lodger in the household of Sylvester Dudden.
 Robert Yeo, baptised at Barnstaple in 1805, married Jane Paddon and moved to Bristol.
 His brother John Leworthy Yeo also moved to Bristol, and married Ann Bright.
-Joseph Greek Yeo (see Creek or Greek?) lived in Bristol.
+Joseph Greek Yeo (see Creek or Greek? and Joseph Greek Yeo and Jane Matthews) lived in Bristol.

 There are these further wills: